 Whether you have been a volunteer with Queen's for decades, or your volunteer experience is just beginning, this event series is for you.
-Alumni Volunteer Series (AVS) is an ideal way to build your network with other experienced volunteer leaders.
+Alumni Volunteer Summit (AVS) is an ideal way to build your network with other experienced volunteer leaders.

 Throughout 2021, the Queen's University Alumni Association Board of Directors hosted virtual panels and round-tables through the re-imagined Alumni Volunteer Series.
 These mini events featured prominent Queen’s alumni as they share their personal experiences and professional insights into Equity, Diversity, Indigeneity, and Inclusion at Queen’s, and beyond.

 Curtis Carmichael, Artsci/PHE'16, joined Queen's University Alumni Association (QUAA) Board of Directors in partnership with the Toronto Alumni Branch and Athletics, for a virtual book talk celebrating the release of Curtis' memoir Butterflies in the Trenches.

 QUAA Non-Traditional Queen's Experiences